dailymotion-oss/octopilot/docs/current-version/content/repos/dynamic.md

 - `env` (string): the name of the environment variable to use, to retrieve the list of repositories.
 - `sep` (string): the separator between each repository, default to `" "` (space).
 - `merge` (boolean): if `true`, then the PRs created on the repositories from this env var will be automatically merged - see the [Pull Requests](#pull-request) section for more details.
 It overrides the value of the `--pr-merge` flag for the repositories defined in this env var.
+- `mergeauto` (boolean): if `true`, then the PR will merged by Github's auto-merge PR feature.
+See the [Pull Requests](#pull-request) section for more details.
+It overrides the value of the `--pr-merge-auto` flag for these specific repository.
+- `mergeautowait` (boolean): if `true`, then wait until the PR is actually merged.
+See the [Pull Requests](#pull-request) section for more details.
+It overrides the value of the `--pr-merge-auto-wait` flag for these specific repository.
 - `draft` (boolean): if `true`, then the PRs will be created as [draft PRs](https://github.blog/2019-02-14-introducing-draft-pull-requests/) on GitHub.
 You will need to manually mark them as "ready for review" before being able to merge them.
 It overrides the value of the `--pr-draft` flag for the repositories defined in this env var.
 - `branch` (string): the name of the base branch to use when cloning the repositories.
 Default to the `HEAD` branch - which means the default branch configured in GitHub: usually `main` or `master`.